 - Free option for up to 15 members of your organization

-- Easy to track milestone and goal progress
+- Easy-to-track milestone and goal progress

 - Quick views of project dashboards for a high-level view

-- Syncs up with cross-functional timelines and roadmaps
+- Syncing with cross-functional timelines and roadmaps